 The 60-mile San Diego segment of the LOSSAN corridor extends from the Orange County line to the Santa Fe Depot in Downtown San Diego.
 The segment passes over six coastal lagoons, Camp Pendleton, and the cities of Oceanside, Carlsbad, Encinitas, Solana Beach, and Del Mar before coming to its final destination in Downtown San Diego.
 Approximately 50 trains operate each weekday on the segment south of Oceanside.

-During the next 20 years, SANDAG plans to construct nearly $820 million in improvements in the San Diego County section, including a primary effort to double track the corridor from Orange County to downtown San Diego.
-To date, approximately half of the San Diego corridor has been double tracked.
+During the next 20 years, SANDAG plans to construct nearly $1 billion in improvements in the San Diego segment, including a primary effort to double track the corridor from Orange County to Downtown San Diego.
+To date, just over half of the San Diego segment has been double tracked.
 Other infrastructure improvements include bridge and track replacements, new platforms, pedestrian undercrossings, and other safety and operational enhancements.

 As a companion to the I-5 freeway, the San Diego segment of the LOSSAN corridor plays a critical role in the movement of people and goods within the region’s North Coast Corridor.